alulord/seedboxio-docker-downloader/README.md

 ## Notifications

 Notifications are done via [PushBullet](https://www.pushbullet.com).
-To use it as cli, you have to install python pip package [pushbullet-cli](https://pypi.org/project/pushbullet-cli/) and setup `PUSHBULLET_KEY` environment variable with your access key.
+To use it as cli, you have to install python pip package [pushbullet-cli](https://pypi.org/project/pushbullet-cli/) and setup `PUSHBULLET_KEY` environment variable in `/etc/environment` with your access key.

 # Congratulations!